mike4192/spotMicro/README.md

 * **servo_move_keyboard**: A python node that can be used in conjuction with the i2cpwm_board node to manually command an individual servo via keyboard controls.
 Can be used for servo calibration to build the servo configuration dictionary.

+## Future Work
+The current software supports basic state machine operation of the spot micro robot, orientation control at rest, and rate command in forward, sideways, and yaw directions, completely through external command messages.

+My desired future goals for this project, in order of preference, are to:
+1. Incorporate a lidar (particularly the Slamtec RPLIDAR A1) to achieve simple 2D mapping of a room via SLAM.
+This may require the addition of an IMU for robot orientation sensing (for example, an Adafruit 9-DOF IMU BNO055).
+2. Develop an autonomous motion planning module to guide the robot to execute a simple task around a sensed 2D environment.
+For example, navigate the perimeter of a room, and dynamically avoid introduced obstacles.
+3. Incorporate a camera or webcam and create a software module to conduct basic image classification.
+For example, perceive a closed fist or open palm, and have the robot react in specific ways to each.

+By the way, I am currently looking for a job in robotics or autonomy.
+I am based in the Boston area, and if this project impressed you and you are looking for someone to join your team, do please reach out :).

 ## External Links
 Spot Micro AI community: https://gitlab.com/custom_robots/spotmicroai